Writing Ruby/Stomp Clients with SMQueue

 end

-Let's go through the important parts in more detail.
+Let's walk through the important bits.

 queue.get do |message|